bluejamesbond/theme-minimal/README.md

 # theme-minimal

-A minimal theme for Jekyll Bootstrap based on [minimal](https://github.com/orderedlist/minimal) by orderedlist
+A minimal theme for Jekyll Bootstrap based on [minimal](https://github.com/orderedlist/minimal) by orderedlist.

 ## Installation